 If your particular question is not answered here then please do contact the school via the form at the bottom of the page or via the information on our Contact Information page.

 Take child to the main office and sign them in.
-One of our Office Staff will then let your child in and they can go to class.
+One of our Office Staff will then let your child into school, collect information about why the child is late and organise their school lunch order, then they can go to class.

 There are times when parents are late collecting their child from school through delays and circumstances out of their control.
 If this is likely to happen to you, we ask you contact school and the expected delay is given.
 We can then make arrangements to let your child know what is happening and when they will be collected.